ePages-de/epages-devportal/_posts/2018/2018-03-08-why-your-first-meaningful-paint-matters.md

 Let me give you an example:
 A customer wants to buy a new treat for his dog.
 They visit the product page of a fitting online shop.
-In this case, the primary content elements are the product image, the headline, the price, the product description, as well as the buy button.
+In this case, the primary content elements are the product image, the headline, the price, as well as the buy button.

 ## Performance is king